3, 2, 1 Action: Legislative Theatre

 Participatory democracy on stage

-I’m working with government, community, and institutional leaders to introduce Legislative Theatre, promoting transparency, creativity, and accessibility in local and regional political spheres.
-Legislative Theatre brings constituents, policymakers, and advocates together to impact policies, practices and place-making.
-Read this report for case studies, policy impacts, and testimonials from elected officials in New York City.
+I’m working with community and government leaders to introduce and amplify Legislative Theatre, promoting equity, creativity, and accessibility in local and regional political spheres.
+Legislative Theatre brings constituents, policymakers, and advocates together to impact policies, practices and place-making, for unique and effective solutions to complex challenges.

 How does it work? #WatchActVote